hyoujeen/hyoujeen.github.io/_posts/2025-06-08-could-ipados-become-more-like-macos.md

 I'd be excited to see Apple innovate further by bringing more macOS-like features to iPadOS.
 The latest iPad Pro model already has a stunning OLED display.
 If the iPad could function as a hybrid mix of tablet and computer, Apple might be able to match Windows PCs' 2-in-1 form factor.
 Although, the question would still remain for Apple in such a case: how much of an overlap between macOS and iPadOS would be justifiable from a development standpoint and in light of consumers' typical use cases?

-Until that day comes, Windows CMD + Windows Subsystem for Linux (WSL) will keep me relatively content.
+Until that day comes, Windows 11 + Windows Subsystem for Linux (WSL) will keep me relatively content.

+UPDATE on June 9, 2025: They did it!
+Terminal is still missing, but this year's changes to iPadOS are significant!

 <i>Screenshot from [https://9to5mac.com/2025/04/13/ipados-19-be-more-like-macos-overhaul/](https://9to5mac.com/2025/04/13/ipados-19-be-more-like-macos-overhaul/){:target="_blank"}</i>